Rightsizing Your Vehicle Fleet to Conserve Fuel

 In addition to reducing vehicle inventory, fleet rightsizing is about finding creative and strategic ways to reduce vehicle use.
 Learn about reducing vehicle miles traveled through strategies for transportation system efficiency.

-Find light-duty fuel economy information in the Fuel Economy Guide.
+Find light-duty vehicle fuel economy information in the most recent Fuel Economy Guide.